Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 Can Chickens Eat Sweet Potatoes?

-Sweet potatoes aren’t only superfoods for humans; you can give them to your chickens too.
+Sweet potatoes aren’t only superfoods for humans; you can also give them to your chickens.
 Besides, all parts of sweet potatoes are safe for your chickens to eat – peels, stems, leaves, flesh, flowers, etc.

 Except if your chicken breed naturally finds sweet potatoes unappealing, they will jump at it when you give them.
 Some commercial feeds also contain sweet potatoes because of their benefits to your chickens.
 You can serve your chickens raw or cooked potatoes.
 Ensure you cut them up to make eating and swallowing easier.